Having strong password security is like healthy eating: we all know we should be doing it, but few of us actually follow through.

 Clearly the message still hasn’t got through: password security matters.

-Don’t be the one in five who regrets not having strong password security.
-Refresh them often, follow best practice and stay secure.
+Don’t be the person who regrets not having strong password security.
+Refresh your passwords often, follow best practice and stay secure.